BoundlessCarrot/simple-raytracer/README.md

 # simple-raytracer
 A simple translation of the famous business card raytracer (found [here](https://fabiensanglard.net/rayTracing_back_of_business_card/))

-You can also now have custom messages by generating the bit vectors from ascii art using the python script.
+You can also have custom messages by generating the bit vectors from ascii art using the python script.

 Take note of the number of columns and rows it tells you your message has, you'll need to change: